LRZ-BADW/AITS-containers/1-First-steps/README.md

 ## Run hello world

 - `docker -v`: Version, install is OK
+- `docker -h`: Read the help
 - `docker ps`: No running container
-- `docker image ls`: No image on the system
+- `docker image ls`: Are some image available on the system
 - `docker pull hello-world`: Pull from hub
 - `docker image ls`: hello-world is available locally now
 - `docker run hello-world`: Understand what it is saying?